Thomascountz/bundler-compat/README.md

 # bundler-compat

 A Ruby gem that provides tools to find and report dependency conflicts in Ruby projects using Bundler.
-Specifically focuses on identifying conflicts with Rails components when upgrading to newer versions.

 ## Installation